PLP-MERN-Stack-Development/week-6-test-debug-assignment-WayneChibeu/README.md

 - Ensured Babel and Jest are configured for JSX in the frontend (`@babel/preset-env`, `@babel/preset-react`, `babel-jest`).
 - All frontend unit tests and coverage pass.
 - Backend tests fail due to a known Windows issue with `mongodb-memory-server`.
-- E2E (Cypress) tests could not be run due to persistent verification timeouts on Windows.
+- E2E (Cypress) tests are now running and passing successfully.
 - All troubleshooting steps and known issues are documented above.

 ---